newism/dev-diary.newism.com.au/posts/webpack-hot-module-reloading-craftcms-assetbundles.md

 ---
-title: CraftCMS module / plugin development - Webpack Hot Module Reloading AssetBundles
+title: Craft CMS module / plugin development - Webpack Hot Module Reloading AssetBundles
 date: 2022-03-11
 author: Leevi Graham
 gravatar: d613d2145633372c632e1a02a49657e0
 twitter: '@leevigraham'
 ---

-CraftCMS devs use Webpack Dev Server w/ Hot Module Reloading to generate module / plugin Asset Bundles.
+Craft CMS devs use Webpack Dev Server w/ Hot Module Reloading to generate module / plugin Asset Bundles.
 Now you can too.

 ---

-Today I figured out how to use Crafts Webpack package to build module assets with Hot Module Reloading.
-Here's how I got it running.

 ## Setup Craft

 To get started you'll need:

-1. A CraftCMS v3.7.22+ install (also tested in CraftCMS v4.0.0.beta.1)
+1. A Craft CMS v3.7.22+ install (also tested in Craft CMS v4.0)
 2. A custom module or plugin.

 For the rest of the article I'm assuming you' ve [created a module following the Craft docs](https://craftcms.com/docs/3.x/extend/module-guide.html#preparation).

-## Add NPM Dependencies

-1. Create a `package.json` file in the root of your site (or use the one you have).
-2. Add the `@craftcms/webpack` npm package: `npm i @craftcms/webpack --save-dev`

-## Add Files to Craft
+## Add an asset bundle to your module

 Create the new [Asset Bundle](https://craftcms.com/docs/3.x/extend/asset-bundles.html) folders / files.
 Run the following in your console or create them manually.